stistrup/rme-gain-kernel-patch/README.md

 Navigate to `sound/usb` in your kernel source tree and apply the `0001-ALSA-usb-audio-Add-input-gain-and-master-output-mixe.patch` patch to `mixer_quirks.c`.
 After patching, compile the sound/usb module and either install or load it.

 ### Method 2: Manjaro Kernel Package Build
+More extensive instruction, as it's the option i'm familiar with

 1. Find the correct kernel version in the Manjaro core packages repository: https://gitlab.manjaro.org/packages/core/